The U.S. Just Officially Left the Paris Agreement. Can it Be a Leader in the Climate Fight Again?

 Technically, not a lot.
 To rejoin the Paris Agreement, a president would have to issue a formal notification to the U.N., and would be able to rejoin 30 days later.

-But to become a bonafide member of the agreement– and regain the trust of the international community– the U.S. needs to do a lot more than send a notification.
-All parties to the deal are due to submit new emissions targets – known as nationally determined contributions (NDCs)– before the next U.N. climate summit in Glasgow in November 2021.
+But to become a bonafide member of the agreement—and regain the trust of the international community—the U.S. needs to do a lot more than send a notification.
+All parties to the deal are due to submit new emissions targets—known as nationally determined contributions (NDCs)—before the next U.N. climate summit in Glasgow in November 2021.
 (The summit had been due to take place this month, but was delayed because of the pandemic.)
 If a Biden administration wanted to put the U.S. on track to become a climate leader again, he’d need to come up with “an ambitious and credible NDC”, Kizzier says.
 “Ambitious meaning in the range of a 45% to 50% reduction in greenhouse gas emissions on 2005 levels by 2030, a level commensurate with Europe.”

-Being “credible” will be just as difficult for the U.S. Its withdrawal from the Paris Agreement is not the first time the U.S. has abandoned an international climate accord it helped to negotiate – the U.S. never ratified the 1997 Kyoto Protocol on greenhouse gases, either.
+Being “credible” will be just as difficult for the U.S. Its withdrawal from the Paris Agreement is not the first time the U.S. has abandoned an international climate accord it helped to negotiate—the U.S. never ratified the 1997 Kyoto Protocol on greenhouse gases, either.
 “Given that the world has watched that happen twice, this will require more than the sweep of a presidential pen,” Kizzier says.
 The U.S.’ new emissions target would need to show how it will reach its emissions reductions with as much detail as possible, citing specific policies and legislation.
 “U.S. commitment needs to go beyond the White House, with action and support from congress too.”

 Has its withdrawal from the Paris Agreement stopped the U.S. from taking action on climate?